BlackPool Hits Self Reported Market Cap of $519,673.29 (BPT)

-BlackPool (BPT) traded 1.4% lower against the U.S. dollar during the twenty-four hour period ending at 12:00 PM ET on September 12th.
-One BlackPool coin can currently be purchased for $0.48 or 0.00002224 BTC on popular cryptocurrency exchanges.
-During the last week, BlackPool has traded up 12.2% against the U.S. dollar.
-BlackPool has a total market cap of $519,673.29 and approximately $10,048.00 worth of BlackPool was traded on exchanges in the last day.
+BlackPool (BPT) traded down 1.4% against the dollar during the one day period ending at 11:00 AM Eastern on September 13th.
+Over the last seven days, BlackPool has traded up 12.2% against the dollar.
+One BlackPool coin can currently be bought for about $0.48 or 0.00002224 BTC on cryptocurrency exchanges.
+BlackPool has a market capitalization of $519,673.29 and $10,048.00 worth of BlackPool was traded on exchanges in the last day.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.